Big Brothers

 or -- oh! -- each other!

-to run to when the lightening flashes
+to run to when the lightning flashes

 and thunder booms!